Quickstart

 GREEN stack quickstart

-Let's set up your Web, iOS and Android app up quick to blow away the competition.
-With write-once components that render on all platforms, powered by GraphQL, React-Native, Expo and Next.js
+This guide will help set up your Web, iOS and Android app up quickly.
+It will also introduce you to write-once components that render on all platforms, powered by GraphQL, React-Native, Expo and Next.js

 This quickstart covers a few topics: